 Any image of yourself that you send, can and might be shared by the person you sent it to.
 Once you press send, it is no longer in your control.

-If you share a ‘ nude’ or ‘ underwear shot’ even with someone you trust, you are not able to control who they forward it to or where they save it.
+If you share a ‘nude’ or ‘underwear shot’ even with someone you trust, you are not able to control who they forward it to or where they save it.
 It can be sent on to anyone or posted anywhere on the internet.
-It could end up on social networking sites or even porn sites.
+It could end up on social networking sites or even sexually explicit sites.

 You should never feel pressured to send an image of yourself to anyone.
 Think about why someone would want you to do this.
 Once they have your image, they have it forever and could even use it against you.